InfoComm

 Is InfoComm free to attend?

-Where do I pick up my InfoComm badge?
+Where do I pick up my badge?

 What should I wear to InfoComm?